 Welcome to the world of the text message relationship, a relatively new phenomenon.
-Legions of people across the world are now involved with a significant other this way, especially people under the age of 35.
+Legions of people across the world are now involved with a significant other this way, especially those under the age of 35.

-Your texter isn't the dating type.
+- Your texter isn't the dating type.
 They aren't into movies, concerts, walks in the park, dining out, or even getting a hot dog from a concession stand.
 This person probably can't be taken away from their video games or reality TV shows long enough to consider having a real relationship.

-Your texter is a player.
+- Your texter is a player.
 He or she just wants to sext you, and only considers you as a means to an end.
 They might be doing this with a number of people.
 The only possibility you have with this person is as a booty call.

-Your texter is not ready for a real relationship.
+- Your texter is not ready for a real relationship.
 He or she might have been hurt badly in their last relationship and possibly use texting as a way to not feel lonely, but not get close enough to have a real relationship.

 Texting Relationships Cheat You Out of Real Relationships

-And if all someone can do is muster up typing to you, and avoiding you in almost every other way, then they are the wrong person for you.
+And if all someone can do is muster up typing to you and avoiding you in almost every other way, then they are the wrong person for you.
 Period.
 You don't need a serial texter in the place of a real boyfriend/girlfriend.

 How to Figure Out If All They Want Is a Text Message Relationship